Generate real or complex sinusoidal signals—optimized for HDL code generation

 Type of simulation to run.
-The default is Code generation.
 This parameter does not affect generated HDL code.

 Simulate model using generated C code.
 The first time you run a simulation, Simulink® generates C code for the block.
-The C code is reused for subsequent simulations.
-This option requires additional startup time, but provides faster simulation speed than Interpreted execution.
+The C code is reused for subsequent simulations, as long as the model does not change.
+This option requires additional startup time but provides faster simulation speed than Interpreted execution.

 Simulate model using the MATLAB® interpreter.
-This option shortens startup times, but has slower simulation speeds than Code Generation.
+This option shortens startup time but has slower simulation speed than Code generation.

 The rounding mode when inputs are fixed point is Floor.

 The overflow mode when inputs are fixed point is Wrap.